 Identifying systemic conservation issues for a landscape, based on information with such a strong taxonomic bias, will inevitably place significant caveats on the outputs, particularly with regard to how universally we can apply these results to the conservation of all species, communities and ecosystems.
-However, the outcomes presented here are directly relevant to the conservation of regionally threatened birds in these landscapes, and are likely to have positive outcomes for a range of other ecological components and processes for which we currently have inadequate information to undertake separate assessments.
+However, the outcomes presented here are directly relevant to the conservation of regionally threatened birds in these landscapes, and are likely to have positive outcomes for a range of other ecological components and processes for which we currently have inadequate information to undertake separate assessments (see Part 3.
+Assumptions and Knowledge Gaps).